atomicbird/svg2asset/README.md

 ## Installing

 - **Get the source**.
 Clone this repository.
 If you want to include a sample collection of SVGs, be sure to use `git clone --recursive` so that the Feather icon set will be included.
+If you already cloned the repo and want to add the Feather SVGs, use `git submodule update --init` to add them.
 - **Install `svg2pdf`**.
 This tool uses `svg2pdf` (part of [Cairo](https://www.cairographics.org/)) to convert images.
 The easiest way to get this is with [Homebrew](https://brew.sh/).
 This tool will not work if `svg2pdf` is not installed.
 - (optional) **Install SwiftGen**.
 If you have [SwiftGen](https://github.com/SwiftGen/SwiftGen), you can generate Swift source code for the asset catalog.
 SwiftGen can also be installed with Homebrew.